kenzanlabs/keystone/README.md

 common of use cases.
 This will be accomplished by creating a number of Gulp pipelines that can be used individually, or configured for your project using a Yeoman Generator.

-This top level repo brings acts as an umbrella for general information, common issues, feature  requests, bug reports, etc.
+This top level repo acts as an umbrella for general information, common issues, feature  requests, bug reports, etc about all the related projects.

 **Currently this project is in phase 1, and as such only the pipelines are in development.**